PabloMad75/PabloMad75/README.md

 Welcome to my GitHub repository!
 I'm @PabloMad75, a passionate about the world of programming and software development.

 - 👀 I’m interested in learning every day.
 - 🌱 I’m learning the foundational aspects of web development technologies.
-I’m currently immersing myself in the fundamental principles of web development technologies.
-This exciting journey involves acquiring knowledge and skills in various areas such as HTML, CSS, and JavaScript.
+I’m currently immersing myself in the fundamental principles of web development technologies such as HTML, CSS, and JavaScript.
 - :point_down: Here you will find various projects :briefcase: and exercises I have been working on during my learning journey.
 - 💞️ I'm looking to collaborate on projects where I can apply my skills in web development, even though I'm still in the learning process.
 - 📫 How to reach me ... not yet :see_no_evil:  :+1: